lunduniversity/schoolprog/CHEATSHEET.md

 print("The hypotenuse is: " + str(hypotenuse))  # You must convert the number to a string before adding to another string
 ```

-If we want to compute this many time in out code, we can define a function
+If we want to compute this many time in our code, we can define a function instead:
-that calculates the hypotenuse of a right triangle:

 ```python
 from math import sqrt